tlvlp/shellingo-java/README.md

 mvn clean install
 ```
 3. Copy the jar from the **target** folder to where you want to use it.
 4. Create a subfolder named **questions** next to the jar.
+This is the default path to store questions in
-5. Add vocabularies (see the How to section below)
+5. Add vocabularies (see the 'How to' section below)
 6. Run the jar with:
 ```bash
 java -jar shellingo-1.0.0.jar
 ```
+> Note: The app also takes a single argument that overrides the default path

 ## How to add vocabularies
 > Shellingo will read all files in the **questions** directory and all its subdirectories next to the jar file.